IJCNN2023-Anonymous/NeuralHMM/README.md

 	</tr>
 </table>

-After downloading MIMIC-III, you can use the following github repo for the pre-processing: https://doi.org/10.5281/zenodo.1306527 . \
+After downloading MIMIC-III, you can use the following link for the pre-processing: https://doi.org/10.5281/zenodo.1306527 . \
-After downloading eICU, you can use the following github repo for the pre-processing: https://github.com/mostafaalishahi/eICU_Benchmark_updated.
+After downloading eICU, you can use the following link for the pre-processing: https://github.com/mostafaalishahi/eICU_Benchmark_updated.

 # Main Entrance
 train.py contains training code. test.py contains evaluation code.